 Members of the Police Department are responsible for protecting persons and property oncampus and ensuring that state laws, city ordinances and college policies are obeyed.
-Campus Police officers are sworn Michigan Commission on Law Enforcement Standards (MCOLES) officers.
+Campus Police officers are licensed and sworn Michigan Commission on Law Enforcement Standards (MCOLES) officers.
 Officers are armed and authorized to make warrantless arrests, with jurisdiction on all property that is owned by Schoolcraft College.
-This includes the Main Campus, the Public Safety Training Center, the Manufacturing & Engineering Center in Livonia, and the Radcliff Center (closed in May of 2022) in Garden City.
+This includes the Main Campus, the Public Safety Training Center, and the Manufacturing & Engineering Center in Livonia.